danielamar101/Housing-Program-Rentals/README.md

 # Housing Program Rentals (Natsite)

 ###

-### This is a repository that stores the node project for [Housing Program Rentals](https://www.housingprogramrentals.com)
+ This is a repository that stores the [Node.js](https://nodejs.org/) project for [Housing Program Rentals](https://www.housingprogramrentals.com)

-This repository uses an express.js, node js, mongoDB stack.
-It is a website built for a real estate agent in New York.
+## Implementation details

+This repository uses Node v16, Express and mongoDB stack to host static HTML/CSS pages, hosted on Heroku.
+Some other cools features include:
+- Static assets stored on a public AWS S3 Bucket
+- Client-side image upload to S3, with website handling signing
+- Heroku CI/CD pipeline and auto-deploy features
+- Google Maps API in listings(off currently)

+#### Tree structure of codebase
 ```
 .
 ├── api